AyushK-26/cine-suggest/README.md

 2. **Create `.env` files:**

-    Create `.env` files in client and in server directory and populate it with the necessary environment variables.
+    Create `.env` files in client and server directory and populate it with the necessary environment variables.

 3. **Build and run the application:**